30th Goya Awards

 The 30th Goya Awards were presented at the Madrid Marriott Auditorium Hotel in Madrid on February 6, 2016 to honour the best in Spanish films of 2015.
 Actor and comedian Dani Rovira was the master of ceremonies for the second time in a row.

 Nominations were announced on 14 December 2015 by Asier Etxeandia and Emma Suárez.
-The Bride received the most nominations with twelve, followed by Nobody Wants the Night with nine nominations.
+The Bride received the most nominations with twelve, followed by Endless Night with nine nominations.

 Truman won five awards including Best Film and Best Director for Cesc Gay.